 School never taught you how to disagree with someone you care about.
 How to say "this isn't working for me."
 How to set a limit without feeling like a bad person.
 So most people either explode or go completely silent.
 Neither works.

 The good news: having hard conversations is a skill.
 And like any skill, it gets easier the more you do it.
-The first one is the hardest.
-By the tenth one you'll wonder why you waited so long.

 Most conversations go wrong not because of what you say but how you say it.
-Here's the difference.

 You feel worse about yourself after spending time with them.
 Not occasionally — consistently.
-Like they have a way of making everything you do feel not quite good enough.

 You edit yourself around them.
 You think before you speak, worry about their reaction, avoid certain topics.
 That's not a friendship — that's a performance.